 What Does It Do?

 The Betterworks REST API allows applications to access and send Betterworks data using GET and POST calls.
-GET means to access data from Betterworks; view a record.
-POST means to send data to Betterworks; update a record.
+GET refers to accessing data from Betterworks; viewing a record.
+POST refers to sending data to Betterworks; updating a record.

 - GET & POST:

 - User Data: Employee ID, title, department, manager, etc.